 of the Mounds.
 The Cave was formed along a major crack that

 can still be seen today.
-This crack is called the "lifeline"

 The story of Cave of the Mounds does not

 end with the dissolution of limestone to form the hollow